cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (list-triggers &optional table-name)
 ```

+→ list

-List distinct trigger names from the information_schema table.
+List distinct trigger names from the information\_schema table.
 Table-name can be either quoted or string.

 ### list-unique-or-primary-constraints

 ```lisp
 Function: (list-unique-or-primary-constraints table-name &optional (strings-p))
 ```

+→ list

 List constraints on a table.
-Table-name can be either a string or quoted.
-Turns constraints into keywords if strings-p is not true.

 ### list-views

 ```lisp
 Function: (list-views &optional strings-p)
 ```

+→ list

-Return a list of the views in a database.
-Turn them into keywords if strings-p is not true.
+Returns list of the user defined views in the current database.
+When strings-p is T, the names will be returned as strings, otherwise as keywords.

 ### make-dao

 ```lisp
 Generic Function: (make-dao type &rest args &key &allow-other-keys)
 ```

-Make the instance of the given class and insert it into the database
+→ dao

+Combines make-instance with insert-dao.
+Return the created dao.

 ### more-table-info

 ```lisp
 Function: (more-table-info table-name)
 ```

+→ list

 Returns more table info than table-description.
 Table can be either a string or quoted.
-Specifically returns ordinal-position, column-name, data-type, character-maximum-length, modifier, whether it is not-null and the default value.

 ### num-records-in-database

 ```lisp
 Function: (num-records-in-database)
 ```

+→ list

 Returns a list of lists with schema, table name and approximate number of records in the currently connected database.

 ### numeric